Erik B. Sudderth, Statistical Computation & Perception

 - Associate editor for IEEE Transactions on Pattern Analysis and Machine Intelligence.

-- Member of advisory committee and panel for the recent NIPS 2015 Workshop on Bayesian Nonparametrics: The Next Generation.
+- Member of advisory committee for the upcoming NIPS 2016 Workshop on Practical Bayesian Nonparametrics.
 Thanks for your contributions!

 - Editor, IEEE PAMI Special Issue on Bayesian Nonparametrics, Feb.
 2015. (editorial)

 - Organizer, ICERM Workshop & Tutorials on Bayesian Nonparametrics, Sept.
 2012. (group photo)

 - Editor, IEEE Signal Processing Magazine special issue on Recent Advances & Emerging Developments of Graphical Models, Nov.
 2010. (editorial)

 - Editor, IEEE PAMI Special Issue on Probabilistic Graphical Models in Computer Vision, Oct.
 2009. (editorial)